-- 8.6 Where firms apply for a dispensation in respect of Policyholders whose names and addresses are unavailable or unreliable, for example where the policies are old (1970s/1980s or before), we expect firms to have considered to what extent they are able to resolve the issue.
+- 8.6 Where firms apply for a dispensation for Policyholders whose names and addresses are unavailable or unreliable, for example where the policies are old (1970s/1980s or before), we expect them to have considered how they can resolve the issue.
 This could, for example, be by using other tracing or identification methods.
 However, we recognise that this can be disproportionate. - 8.7 We also often see applications involving 'gone-aways'.
 Here, the Applicants' records show that correspondence sent to the Policyholder at their last known address has been returned because the Policyholder no longer lives there.
-We will consider each case on its merits however, if the percentage of 'gone-aways' recorded is higher than we reasonably expect, we may challenge Applicants' tracing arrangements as in the paragraphs above.
+We will consider each case on its merits but if the percentage of 'gone-aways' recorded is higher than we reasonably expect, we may challenge Applicants' tracing arrangements as in the paragraphs above.

-13 In Re Aviva International Insurance Limited [2011] EWCH 1901 (Ch.).
+14 In Re Aviva International Insurance Limited [2011] EWCH 1901 (Ch.).